 Corcovado National Park (Parque Nacional Corcovado)

 If you are looking to do some serious wildlife watching in Costa Rica, then head to Corcovado National Park.
-Taking up almost a third of the remote Osa Peninsula, Corcovado is the best place in Costa Rica, if not in all of Central America, to see some of the shyest and rarest animals in the region.
+Taking up almost a third of the remote Osa Peninsula, Corcovado is the best place in Costa Rica, if not in all of Central America, for a wildlife watching adventure.

 And what’s even better, because Corcovado wilderness has been protected since 1975, the animals here have no memory of being hunted by humans and display an unusual level of tolerance.
 As you walk the trails in Corcovado, you are likely to encounter the endangered Baird’s tapir, all four species of Costa Rica’s monkeys, tamandua, tent-making bats, and if you are very lucky, a puma.

 Because Corcovado is so wild and remote it can only be visited with a certified nature guide.
 The best way to visit the park is for 2 or 3 days and stay at Sirena Rangers station.
 The dorms at Serena are spartan, but you can also camp at the station.

 Getting to Corcovado is part of the adventure.
 The park can be reached by a 2-hour bumpy boat ride from the laid-back coastal town of Drake Bay or by a full-day hike from Puerto Jimenez.
 Hiking in the tropical heat and humidity is no mean feat and most people opt for the boat ride.

 When it comes to idyllic tropical beaches, you can’t go past Playa San Josecito in Drake Bay on the remote Osa Peninsula.
 This lovely stretch of sand is fringed by thick rows of palm trees creating the environment where the jungle literally meets the sea.
 The beach is surrounded by protected areas and has a blissfully tranquil atmosphere.